 - Head: Winged Circlet (purchased — LOTRO Store), washed

-- Shoulders: Arrow of the West Shoulder Guards (In Their Absence instance cluster token barter reward — Hunter), rose
+- Shoulders: Lesser Arrow of the West Shoulder Guards (bartered — Harndirion novices quartermaster/tier 1 difficulty Hunter armour), rose

-- Hands: Pristine Gloves (crafted or world drop), violet
+- Hands: Pristine Gloves (crafted — tailor T5; or looted — world drop/general), violet

-- Feet: Leather Shoes (crafted or world drop), violet
+- Feet: Leather Shoes (looted — world drop/general), violet